krelamparo-llm/llm-argo/argo_brain/README.md

 ## Tool system

-Argo’s assistant can optionally call external tools before answering.
+Argo’s assistant can now automatically call external tools when needed (the LLM emits a JSON tool request when it wants one).
 Tools follow a lightweight interface defined in `argo_brain.tools.base` (`Tool`, `ToolRequest`, `ToolResult`) and register with the assistant at startup.
 The default CLI wires in:

 - `WebAccessTool` – fetch a live web page, log the invocation (`tool_runs`), and cache the extracted text in `argo_web_cache`.
 - `MemoryQueryTool` – retrieve relevant personal knowledge base snippets (vector DB).